MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/azure-verification-for-vms.md

 1. On every server, `HciSvc` obtains a certificate from Azure, and securely stores it within an enclave on the server.

    > [!NOTE]
    > Certificates are renewed every time the Azure Stack HCI cluster syncs with Azure, and each renewal is valid for 30 days.
-As long as you maintain the usual 30 day connectivity requirements for Azure Stack HCI, no user action is required.
+As long as you maintain the usual 30-day connectivity requirements for Azure Stack HCI, no user action is required.

 2. `HciSvc` exposes a private and non-routable REST endpoint, accessible only to VMs on the same server.
 To enable this endpoint, an internal vSwitch is configured on the Azure Stack HCI host (named *AZSHCI_HOST-IMDS_DO_NOT_MODIFY*).
 VMs then must have a NIC configured and attached to the same vSwitch (*AZSHCI_GUEST-IMDS_DO_NOT_MODIFY*).